guettli/ten-flying-fingers/README.md

 # ten-flying-fingers
-My goal is to keep the pointing fingers on "F" and "J" as much as possible
+My goal is to keep the pointing fingers on "F" and "J" as much as possible.
+Up to now I am gathering ideas and ways how to implement them.
+No coding was done yet, and no coding will be done during the next weeks.

 # Keys which are hard to access